Key resources

 What we heard about the draft transportation planning framework

-In 2020, the NWMO released our draft transportation planning framework.
-This report documents the key findings of engagement on the draft framework.
+In 2020, the NWMO published our draft transportation planning framework.
+This report documents the key findings from engagement on the draft framework.

 2021 Preliminary transportation plan